The Book of Revelation, Chapter 3

 “Well, Richard, what did you think of my sermon?”

 I replied awkwardly.
 “Gee, it was great.
 Could I have a hard copy?”

-To which he replied that he did not have it with him and could I stop by his office at 2 pm when he would give it to me.
-This I did and there, in his office, he explained that Jesus Christ had died to pay the price for my sins, for which he had noted my guilt.
-I argued that Jesus could pay the price for most anybody, but that my sins were too much and my fate was condemnation to hell.
+To which he replied that he did not have it with him and could I stop by his office at 2 p.m. when he would give it to me.
+This I did, and in his office, he explained that Jesus Christ had died to pay the price for my sins, for which he had noted my guilt.
+I argued that Jesus could pay the price for most anybody, but that my sins were too much, and my fate was condemnation to hell.
 Then, patiently, Fr.
 Rogan told me the stories of St. Paul and St. Augustine, between whom had seemed to commit all of my sins that came to mind.
-And he pointed out that, after conversion and dedication of their lives to the Lord Jesus, they became great men of God.
-This really riveted my attention.
+And he pointed out that, after the conversion and dedication of their lives to the Lord Jesus, they became great men of God.
+This riveted my attention.
 So, by the time that I left his office, I had heard clearly what Jesus had done and that it applied to me.
 What I did not understand is that I had a choice to make.
 Did I want this gift from God or not?
 But, Fr.
-Rogan let me into the church and I knelt and prayed my penance and then went home.
-While in the church on my knees at the communion rail, the church was filled by loud clattering as if someone was dragging a cane around the wooden walls.
-But when I looked behind me, the church fell silent and there was nobody there.
+Rogan let me into the church, and I knelt and prayed my penance and then went home.
+While in the church on my knees at the communion rail, the church was filled by loud clattering as if someone was dragging a cane around the wood-paneled walls.
+But when I looked behind me, the church fell silent, and there was nobody there.
 However, as soon as I returned my gaze to the crucifix, the loud clattering behind me resumed.
 I did this several times until I was finished and went home.